vrugtehagel/yozo.ooo/src/docs/monitor/undo/index.md

 ### Deeper dive

 The previous example handled a synchronous function.
 However, `monitor()`{js} supports `async`{js} functions too (in combination with [`until()`](/docs/monitor/until/)).
-This complicates how monitor collects items, but luckily this is relatively straight-forward when it comes to `'undo'` (less so for [`'live'`](/docs/monitor/live/).
+This complicates how monitor collects items, but luckily this is relatively straight-forward when it comes to `'undo'`{js} (less so for [`'live'`](/docs/monitor/live/).
 Cleanup callbacks are collected for as long as the context exists, and hasn't been undone yet.
 When undoing a call, it is assumed that the function should effectively stop running, and therefore, `until()`{js} short-circuits out of calls.
 Let's repeat the previous example, but introduce a one second delay inside monitored function.

 ```js
 const button = document.querySelector('button');